DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection

 In summary, our contributions are as follows:

-\begin{itemize} \item We propose a novel DUA framework for DAOD, which utilizes an unbiased classification-teacher to guide the source domain features to align towards the balanced position, encouraging the detector to learn domain-invariant feature representations. \item We conduct in-depth study of the inconsistent issue between the classification and localization in cross-domain detection.
-We design TROLN and conduct DCE strategy to refine classification confidences, which enhances the consistency between the classification and localization. \item Extensive experiments demonstrate that our method consistently outperforms the strong baseline by significant margins, highlighting its superiority compared to existing alignment-based methods. \end{itemize}
+\begin{itemize} \item We propose a novel DSD framework for DAOD, which utilizes an unbiased classification-teacher to guide the detector to learn more domain-agnostic feature representations.
+To the best of our knowledge, this is the first study to analyze and solve source bias issue in alignment-based methods. \item We reveal the \textbf{exacerbated inconsistency} issue between the classification and localization existing in traditional alignment-based method.
+We design TROLN and conduct DCE strategy to refine classification scores in the testing stage, which enhances the consistency between the classification and localization. \item Extensive experiments demonstrate that our method consistently outperforms the strong baseline by significant margins, highlighting its superiority compared to existing alignment-based methods. \end{itemize}